Victorian households can access a range of energy rebates and incentives to help cut power bills and reduce emissions.

 Energy bill rebate Victoria

 Concession card holders in Victoria may also be eligible for a one-off $100 payment as part of Victoria’s Power Saving Bonus program.
-Eligible households will be able to apply through the Victorian Energy Compare website later this year.
+Eligible households will be able to apply through the Victorian Energy Compare website from 25 August.

 To learn more, visit Victorian Energy Compare.